ito-org/ito-app/README.md

 npm link
 ```

-Then, go to your local checkout of `react-native-app` and execute:
+Then, go to your local checkout of `ito-app` and execute:

 ```sh
 npm link react-native-ito